armanriazi/typescript-all-in-one/workspace/TypeScript.md

 # Introduction
 TypeScript is a superset of JavaScript.
 It includes all of the features of JavaScript and adds a few additional features like Generics and Interfaces.
+Dynamically-typed languages are those in which a variable’s type is checked during runtime.
+This contrasts with static-typed languages in which the variable’s type is checked during compile time.

  **JavaScript is an interpreted language**, and as such has benefits but also drawbacks. **Interpreted languages do not have a compilation step** and therefore can’t check that all code written has no minor mistakes in spelling or syntax before it is actually run. *TypeScript is a strongly typed, object-oriented language that uses a compiler to generate JavaScript.
 The compiler will identify errors within the code base even before it is run in an interpreter.*